Long term incentive plan (LTIP)

-This generally refers to an arrangement under which an employee (usually a senior executive of the company) can be awarded shares in his employer or its parent company at nil cost, subject to a period of continued employment and the attainment of a corporate performance target over a period of more than one year (typically three years).
+This generally refers to an arrangement under which an employee (usually a senior executive of the company) can be awarded shares in his employer or its parent company at nil cost, subject to a period of continued employment and performance conditions that must be met over a period of more than one year (typically three years).
 This type of arrangement is also sometimes called a performance share plan ( www.practicallaw.com/5-204-1204) (PSP).
 Some companies use the term LTIP to refer to a different type of arrangement, such as a cash bonus scheme with a performance or vesting period of more than one year.
-The related term "long term incentive scheme" is defined in the FSA Handbook ( www.practicallaw.com/5-107-6609) and used in the Listing Rules ( www.practicallaw.com/7-107-6774) .
+The related term "long term incentive scheme" is defined in the FCA Handbook ( www.practicallaw.com/5-107-6609) and used in the Listing Rules ( www.practicallaw.com/7-107-6774) .
 This includes arrangements "which may involve the receipt of any asset (including cash or any security)".

 For more information, see Practice note, Long term incentive plans (LTIPs) ( www.practicallaw.com/3-604-1205) .